arbitraer/laravel-fresh-seeds/README.md

 ### Suggested structure

-It can make sense, to move the **table** seeds into single files within a seperate folder in the `database/seeds/` directory and then call them from your seeder suite classes.
+It can make sense, to move the **table** seeds into single files within a seperate folder in the `database/seeders/` directory and then call them from your seeder suite classes.
 This way you can easily reuse them from different suites.
 For example:

     .
     ├── ...
     ├── database
     │   ├── ...
     │   ├── ...
-    │   └── seeds
+    │   └── seeders
     │      ├── DatabaseSeeder.php
-    │      ├── DemoDatabaseSeeder.php       # custom seeder suite that calls the required table seeders
+    │      ├── DemoDatabaseSeeder.php       # custom seeder suite that calls the required table seeds
-    │      └── seeders
+    │      └── seeds
-    │           └── PostTableSeeder.php     # a post table seeder callable by different seeder suites
+    │           └── PostTableSeeder.php     # a post table seed callable by different seeder suites
     │           └── ...
     └── ...